Here’s my guide to spending 10 perfect days in Central Europe.

 Past St. Mark’s Church is one of Zagreb’s most iconic attractions, the Museum of Broken Relationships.
 The museum was the brainchild of Olinka Vistica and Drazen Grubisic.
 They developed an art exhibition concept that involved displaying the discarded tokens and momentos from failed relationships.

-I have you’ve enjoyed my ten day itinerary for Central Europe.
-You may enjoy these other travel guides and 7-10 day itineraries for Europe:
+I have you’ve enjoyed my 10 days in Central Europe itinerary.
+You may enjoy these other itineraries for Europe:

-If you’d like to need a ten day itinerary for Central Europe, pin it for later.
+If you’d like to need a 10 day itinerary for Central Europe, pin it for later.